Lidl has quickly become a significant player in the grocery market with a market share of 6.2% according to recent

 But Lidl’s own version sometimes includes money-off vouchers too, making it even more of a must-have anytime you’re in the store.

 Lidl has an app called Lidl Plus, which works on iPhone and Android mobile devices.

 You get new coupons every Thursday to get money off specific items and exclusive discounts plus you can browse through the weekly leaflet in the app and get digital receipts.

 You can add to your savings even further by signing up to the Lidl newsletter, so you get a heads up on special promotional offers.

-Similarly, you can see versions of the latest Lidl leaflets and brochures online, which will you give you further warning of any cracking deals that are coming up.
+Similarly, you can see versions of the latest Lidl leaflets and brochures online, which may give you further warning of any cracking deals that are coming up.

 It’s also worth following the store’s various accounts on whatever social media you use, such as Twitter and Facebook.

 Help yourself to some wonky veg

 Lidl sells ‘Too Good To Waste’ boxes of fruit and vegetables, filled with items that may be a bit wonky or not quite as lovely to look at as their peers.